 3. Better control / Server root access

 Or, you need better control over your users.
-For example, if you are a developer who helps clients to design and host their own websites, you likely take on some of that hosting work and responsibility – VPS hosting will give you better control over user access, while also allowing you to give your clients access to the servers.
+For example, if you are a developer who helps clients to design and host their own websites.
+And you likely take on some of that hosting work and responsibility then VPS hosting will give you better control over user access.
+While also allowing you to give your clients access to the servers.

-Thanks for this article. hope it helps you. please follow our blog regularly for more articles like this.
+Thanks for this article.
+I hope it helps you.
+Please follow our blog regularly for more articles like this.